eeckey/book-exercises/chapter-20-exercises/exercise-2/README.md

 # Exercise 2
 In this exercise, you'll practice resolving a merge conflict.

-> This is a line you will change!
+> Warning
+> "Toto, I've got a feeling we're not in Kansas anymore."

 To complete the exercise, follow the below steps: